AppColony/slate/source/includes/api/v2/user_positions/_index.md

 ```

-Get a listing of user positions for a company.
+Get a listing of User Positions for a company.

 ### HTTP Request